 Walla Walla River

-A fair steelhead stream near Milton-Freewater, which flows into Washington before joining the Columbia River.
-Steelhead fishing is open up to the forks, but there is little public access.
+Once upon a time a fair steelhead stream near Milton-Freewater, which flows into Washington before joining the Columbia River.
+Steelhead fishing is likely closed as you read this, due to declining runs in recent years.

 Ask for permission to fish from private property.
 There is some excellent rainbow trout fishing in the forks, especially in the South Fork.